jpaulm/gofbp/README.md

 This repo holds the beginning of an FBP implementation in Go

-*As of 11 Oct., 2021, all test cases are working again - some name changes may be done over the next few days*
+*As of 12 Oct., 2021, all test cases are working again - if you downloaded GoFBP before 12 Oct., please download it again, to see what changes have been made to the API*

-Please note, on Oct 6, the following changes have been made:

-- "type" test in components was changed to use the compile-time function, so you will need to reload the system, and make changes to any components affected, as shown in `components/io/writefile.go`.

-- components referencing array-type input or output ports should be changed as shown in `components\testrtn\concatstr.go` and `components\testrtn\roundrobinsender.go`.
+Right now, Go `panic` is being used for most error conditions - these will be changed gradually to use more standard Go error handling.

 Features include: